pierreca/blog/content/reads/index.md

 * The Power of When (Michael Breus)
 * The Mythical Man-Month (Fred Brooks)
 * The Effective Executive (Peter Drucker)
+* Accelerate: The Science of Lean Software and Devops (Nicole Forsgren, PhD with Jez Humble and Gene Kim)
+* Designing Distributed Systems (Brendan Burns)
+* Zero Trust Networks: Building Secure Systems in Untrusted Networks (Evan Gilman, Doug Barth)

+## Making

+* The Hardware Hacker (Andrew "bunnie" Huang)
+* Maker Pro: Essays on Making a Living as a Maker (John Baichtal & others)
 * Every Tool's a Hammer: Life is What You Make It (Adam Savage)
-* Accelerate: The Science of Lean Software and Devops (Nicole Forsgren, PhD with Jez Humble and Gene Kim)
+* Good Clean Fun: Misadventures in Sawdust At Offerman Woodshop (Nick Offerman)

 ## Fiction